 Welcome to West Cumbria Bus Users’ Group affiliated to Bus Users UK

-West Cumbria Bus Users’ Group is a small group covering West Cumbria from Silloth in the north to Millom in the south and Keswick to the east.
+We are a small group covering West Cumbria from Silloth in the north to Millom in the south and Keswick to the east.
 We have a membership fee of £5.
-Anyone is welcome to our quarterly meetings – the next one will be on Tuesday 6 June and the annual general meeting on 18 October (altered date) at 1400 in Age UK West Cumbria’s Bradbury Independent Living Centre on Oxford Street, Workington (just a few yards from the bus station).
+Anyone is welcome to our quarterly meetings – the next one will be on 15 October at 1400 at the Green Dragon Hotel, Portland Square, Workington.
+Come along to any meeting with your views which we can relay to bus operators.

 About West Cumbria Bus Users Group